 Find 5 visual images beyond what is in the text, lessons, and videos provided to add visual illustration to one specific section of the readings.

 This assignment will be submitted in Canvas.

 Here are the requirements for this assignment:

-- must keep all 5 pictures focused on this lesson;
+- Must keep all 5 pictures focused on one topic from this lesson.

-- one has to be something you created - photo, drawing, graph, be creative;
+- One has to be something you created - photo, drawing, graph.

 Note: This is not judged on your artistic ability, but the individual way you represent the topic.